Home > Perennials > Summer Flowering Bulbs

 Pests - Earwigs can be problematic when growing dahlias as they like to munch flowers and leaves, but you can take steps to lessen their impact organically by putting some straw into some small pots, turn them upside down and place onto bamboo canes and dot these around the dahlia rows or blocks.
 The earwigs will crawl up these instead to find shelter.
 You can then dispose of them far away from your precious dahlias.Slugs too can be nuisance especially when the shoots are just coming through so sprinkle crushed egg shells or horticultural grit or place a copper ring around the base of the plants to deter them.
 Night patrols with a torch can be very effective if you don’t mind picking them up!
 An effective option is to use an organic treatment that is safe to use around pets and wildlife.

 If ordered with plants we will normally dispatch flower bulbs with your plant order during your first requested dispatch week.
-If you would prefer your flower bulbs to be dispatched separately (within three - four working days of ordering) please tick the “please dispatch this item separately” box on the shopping basket page. (an extra charge of £1.50 per item applies) If PREORDERING these bulbs the same dispatch methods will apply i.e. on the first requested dispatch week.
+If you would prefer your flower bulbs to be dispatched separately (within three - four working days of ordering) please tick the “please dispatch this item separately” box on the shopping basket page. (an extra charge of £1.50 per item applies) PLEASE NOTE - these are dispatched from September onward, if you have plants for delivery before this these will arrive on a later date.

-If you are not ordering any plants, we will normally dispatch your bulbs within three - four working days or if PREORDERED within the week shown as available above.
+If you are not ordering any plants we will dispatch these from September onward.
 Delivery is normally made within 2-3 working days from dispatch.
 You will receive an email when we have dispatched your item/s.

 The Dahlia arrived in good order and condition, has now been planted in the garden just waiting for it to shoot now.